garrandall/popular-music-data/tracks/the-way-that-you-love-vanessa-williams.md

 Why waste another minute
-Ooh, let's get right to it
+Oh, let's get right to it
 Baby turn the lights down
 And we don't have to say a word